 Once an investigation has been completed, a "Finding", based on the evidence presented, will establish whether a violation of the Rules and Regulations of the Department has occurred.
-Below is a list of the "Findings" used by this Department:
+Below is a list of the "Findings" used by the Wilmington Police Department:

-- SUBSTANTIATED: There is sufficient proof to confirm the allegation by the preponderance of the evidence. - UNSUBSTANTIATED: There is insufficient proof to confirm the allegation. - UNFOUNDED: The allegation is either demonstrably false or there is no credible evidence to support it.
+- SUBSTANTIATED: There is sufficient proof to confirm the allegation by the preponderance of the evidence. - UNSUBSTANTIATED: There is insufficient proof to confirm the allegation.

-PROPER CONDUCT: The officer is exonerated, in that the officer conducted him/horself in the manner alleged, but was within the policy guidelines.

-him/herself in the manner alleged, but was within the policy guidelines.

-• POLICY FAILURE: A review by the Office of Professional Standards will be made to determine if a policy is proper or improper, or if additional training is required.
+- UNFOUNDED: The allegation is either demonstrably false or there is no credible evidence to support it. - PROPER CONDUCT: The officer is exonerated, in that the officer conducted him/herself in the manner alleged, but was within the policy guidelines. - POLICY FAILURE: A review by the Office of Professional Standards will be made to determine if a policy is proper or improper, or if additional training is required.